 • On the heavy side

-If you’re searching for a top quality car seat for your baby, it’s just impossible to miss the popular Chicco KeyFit.
-This is a well-designed, high-quality rear facing seat that’s owned by thousands of proud parents, and we think that it definitely deserves a more in-depth look.
-It has been designed for the infants that weigh between 4 and 30 pounds, and its base is very simple to install in many kinds of vehicles.
-This base has a special compartment where the installation instructions are stored, but you can also use it to store diapers or wipes.
+If you’re searching for a top quality car seat for your baby, you should consider purchasing the popular Chicco KeyFit.
+This is a well-designed, high-quality rear facing seat that is owned by thousands of proud parents.
+That is why we think that it definitely deserves an in-depth look.
+It has been designed for the infants that weigh between 4 and 30 pounds, and its base is very simple to install in different cars.
+You will find the installation instructions stored in a special compartment of the base, which you can also use to store diapers or wipes.

-Like all other models, the Chicco KeyFit has also been crash-tested and even offers some extra side-impact protection.
-With its sturdy design and lots of body and head support, it meets all safety requirements, and that’s always a huge plus in our book.
-One of the reasons behind this model’s high popularity is definitely the presence of the excellent cushion insert, which offers extra support and keeps the baby safe and secure.
-This comfortable insert can be easily removed once the kid comes close to outgrowing the seat.
+Like all other models, the Chicco KeyFit has been crash-tested and even offers some extra side-impact protection.
+With its sturdy design and lots of body and head support, it meets all safety requirements, and that’s always a huge plus if you ask us.
+One of the reasons behind this model’s high popularity is definitely the fantastic cushion insert, which offers extra support and keeps your bundle of joy safe and secure.
+This comfortable insert can be easily removed once your kid outgrows the seat.

-Other good things about the Chicco KeyFit are that’s its airplane compliant (great if you’re doing a lot of traveling), easy to clean (use the washing machine for this), and it’s very easy to move around – the KeyFit carrier fits with the most Chicco strollers, like Cortina.
+Other good things about the Chicco KeyFit are that’s its airplane compliant (great if you’re doing a lot of traveling), easy to clean (use the washing machine for this), and it’s very easy to move around.
+The KeyFit carrier fits with the most Chicco strollers, like Cortina.
 The included canopy will protect your child from sunlight and rain, while the adjustable head support helps you ensure that your child has proper head support while growing.
-All of these features combined make the Chicco KeyFit an excellent choice if you’re looking for a quality baby car seat that has been tested and comes with some handy characteristics – it’s no wonder that it’s so popular!
+All of these features combined make the Chicco KeyFit an excellent choice if you’re looking for a quality baby car seat that has been tested and comes with some handy characteristics.
+It’s no wonder that it is so popular!